Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Pink Heart:** Blue Feather.
 If you have her affection pretty much maxed, she will ask you if you love her, if you respond with “Yes,” she will ask you for a Blue Feather.

 **Special:** New Year’s Festival.
-If you out drink her at the festival, you will increase affection with her.
-You do not need any heart requirements, just out drink her, though I only observed this on Year 2.
+If you outdrink her at the festival, you will increase affection with her.
+You do not need any heart requirements, just outdrink her, though I only observed this on Year 2.

 ### Little Secrets/Tips